math-fehr/Untitled-Language/README.md

 type system already exists and is called a linear type system which stems from linear logic.
 Those that have a computer science background but don't know linear logic can look [there](https://en.wikipedia.org/wiki/Linear_logic).
-Here I'll explain how it works in our language in way that can be understood by programmers that don't know this theory.
+Here We'll explain how it works in our language in way that can be understood by programmers that don't know this theory.

 Each variable and expression is tagged "linear" if it contains at least one